enermaps/enermaps/data-integration/README.md

     `docker-compose -f ../docker-compose-db.yml run data-integration getBuildingHeight.py`

   - 35: ESM
+    Note that the files must be manually downloaded by Copernicus website (requires log-in).
+    Instructions are in the header of the Python file.
     `docker-compose -f ../docker-compose-db.yml run data-integration getESM-EUDEM.py --select_ds_ids 35`

   - 43: HotMaps Heat Density